cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/cloudify_cli/_index.md

 +++
 title = "Cloudify CLI"
 description = "Cloudify CLI is a command line client to interact with Cloudify Manager.
-The section provides all the details to install and setup CFY CLI" weight = 50 alwaysopen = false
+The section provides all the details to install and setup CFY CLI." weight = 50 alwaysopen = false
 +++